Starting a College Fund for Your Kid – Where to Start

 Also, if you apply for college financial aid, this money can have a negative impact on the amount of financial aid your child receives.
 It’s important to note that this money belongs to your child, the beneficiary.
 You may use it on their behalf until they reach adulthood, but once your child turns 18, they can use the assets however they wish — they aren’t required to use the money to pay tuition.

 There are many things to consider with each account type; specific details on how much money you can contribute, who can contribute, who owns the account and other tax consequences.
-A financial advisor can help you choose the best college savings plan for you.
+A financial professional can help you choose the best college savings plan for you.

 How to save for college